INCREASE / Kerstin Neumann (DE), Roberto Papa (IT), Photo: Elisa Bellucci & INCREASE consortium

 Diversity & Collaboration Award

-Awarded for excellence in grassroots approaches, explorative collaboration, community participation, and diverse stakeholder engagement.
+Awarded for excellence in grassroots approaches, explorative collaboration, cultural and gender diversity, community participation, stakeholder engagement and social inclusivity.

 SeaPaCS: Participatory Citizen Science against Marine Pollution